znuny/Znuny4OTRS-AdvancedDynamicFields/doc/en/feature.md

 ### Delete

-For deletion the command "Znuny4OTRS::DashboardColumn::Remove" could be used in the same way.
+For deletion the command "Znuny4OTRS::DefaultColumnsScreen ::Remove" could be used in the same way.

 With the following command a help screen is shown:
 ```